DTRAP2021/CDN-finder/CDN-Finder/README.md

 ## Run
 You just need to enter the domain name that you want to check.
 You should **not** enter the  protocol; i.e. HTTP:// or HTTPS://

+`python3 CDN_finder.py`

-The tool will check all the features and it will show the result for each one.
+The tool will check all the features and it will show the result for each one. `CDN_finder.py` is the main file and is used for identifying the CDN.

+# Certificates

+There is the `Certificate.py` file that stores the certificate (also supports the SNI extension).
+This script will work for all the websites and store the certificate in the local database.
+It will extract/store parts of the certificate that relates to the CDN or can give us some hint about the CDN.
+We further implement `Analyz_certificate.py` that is used for analyzing the certificate; currently, this file only works with Cloudflare and according to their documentation.
+Note that we support all the variates that Cloudflare handles the certificate (based on the customers levels).
+You can make sure that the website is using Cloudflare by using the main file and then turn on this flag for the domain.
+If you are not sure about the CDN, the default is no for Cloudflare CDN.

+## Run

+`python3 Certificate.py`

 ## Change in DNS
 The DNS server may choose to limit access to CNAME.
 Therefore, the website that the tool used to be able to detect, will not be detected.